jkobject/scPRINT/README.md

 - [scDataLoader](https://github.com/jkobject/scDataLoader): a dataloader for training large cell models.
 - [GRnnData](https://github.com/cantinilab/GRnnData): a package to work with gene networks from single cell data.
 - [benGRN](https://github.com/jkobject/benGRN): a package to benchmark gene network inference methods from single cell data.

-### lamin.ai

-⚠️ if you want to use the scDataloader's multi-dataset mode or if you want to preprocess datasets and other functions of the model, you will need to use lamin.ai.

-In that case, connect with google or github to [lamin.ai](https://lamin.ai/login), then be sure to connect before running anything (or before starting a notebook): `lamin login <email> --key <API-key>`.
-Follow the instructions on [their website](https://docs.lamin.ai/guide).

 ## Usage